-However, the transition of moving to a new country is massive, and certainly planning is important.
+However, the transition of moving to a new country is massive, and indeed planning is essential.

-I believe that I had been given a time limit from the Canadian government to cross over but forget off the top of my head.
+I believe I had been given a time limit from the Canadian government to cross over, but I forget off the top of my head.

 Either way I was prepared because there wasn’t much to do after selling my house.

-Nonetheless, it was a great help from my parents and I did pay them rent as I did to my sister.
+Nonetheless, it was a great help from my parents, and I paid them rent like my sister.

 They had a spare room, and my brother-in-law gave me a ride to work.

-The extra cash helped them as they rely on one income to keep their house going.
+The extra cash helped them as they relied on one income to keep their house going.

-In my room I had an ancient computer from the early 90’s and no printer.
+I had an ancient computer from the early 90’s and no printer in my room.

 Types Of Professional Resignation Letter Formats

-My professional resignation letter turned into a resignation email but then I decided I shouldn’t.
+My professional resignation letter turned into a resignation email, but I decided I shouldn’t.

-I felt that if I resigned via email that it wouldn’t feel right or proper etiquette although that may differ today.
+If I resigned via email, I felt that it wouldn’t feel proper etiquette, although that may differ today.